bfgeek/webvr/input_explainer.md

 ## Appendix A: I don’t understand why this is a new API.
 Why can’t we use…

 ### Pointer events
 Pointer events and their various sub-parts (mouse, touch, etc.) were created with the needs of a 2D web in mind, and serve that purpose well.
-Trying to bolt on an understanding of 3D space would both over-complicate the APIs with functionality that most pages don't need and make VR input a second-class citizen within the larger pointer even model.
+Trying to bolt on an understanding of 3D space would both over-complicate the APIs with functionality that most applications don't need and make VR input a second-class citizen within the larger pointer even model.

 We do expect that many future VR uses (such as interacting with 2D DOM rectangles in 3D space) will need to emulate 2D input methods, producing appropriately transformed pointer events in response to VR input.